Coronavirus digest: Australian vaccine rollout like 'Hunger Games' | DW | 05.07.2021

 The reference to the popular trilogy — set in a dystopian future where a group of young people participates in a televised battle to the death — was seemingly meant to emphasize the desperation of many residents seeking appointments for the life-saving jabs.

-Australia has managed to vaccinate just 7% of its 25 million population — the lowest inoculation rate among developed nations.
+Australia has managed to vaccinate just 7% of its 25 million population — the lowest inoculation rate among industrialized nations.

 The NSW state premier said the next two days will be "absolutely critical" in deciding whether a two-week lockdown in Sydney, set to end on July 9, will have to be extended amid rising delta variant cases.